JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 maintainers to define the migration status for the nullability type qualifiers.

-The status value in `@UnderMigration(status = ...)` specifies how the compiler treats inappropriate usages of the annotated types in Kotlin (e.g. using a `@MyNullable`-annotated type value as non-nullable):
+The status value in `@UnderMigration(status = ...)` specifies how the compiler treats inappropriate usages of the annotated types in Kotlin (e.g. using a `@MyNullable`-annotated type value as non-null):

 * `MigrationStatus.STRICT` makes annotation work as any plain nullability annotation, i.e. report errors for the inappropriate usages and affect the types in the annotated declarations as they are seen in Kotlin